LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_schema.md

 However, if – in the same workspace – that transformer is duplicated and connected to a different Reader feature type, there is no guarantee that AddressID will exist.

 For example, here it is connected to a feature type where the field is in upper case, which will cause the workspace to fail when run:

+Therefore it’s vital that there is some form of mechanism for protecting against problems of a mismatched schema of this type.
+In fact there are two ways this can be handled: FME can automatically take care of the schema, or the workspace author can handle it manually.